 Method 1: Change Ownership of .Xauthority

-The first and most preferable step is to change the ownership of .Xauthority file which is located in home directory of root partition by default.
+The first and most preferable step is to change the ownership of .Xauthority file which is located in the home directory of root partition by default.

 What is .Xauthority File in Linux?

-.Xauthority is a file in Ubuntu/Linux used to carry out credentials in form of cookies which are required at every time when X session starts or we can simply say that “Every login”.
+.Xauthority is a file in Ubuntu/Linux used to carry out credentials in the form of cookies which are required at every time when X session starts or we can simply say that “Every login”.

 Now starting from step 1 follow these steps:

 STEP 1: Switch to Command Line Mode

 Ctrl+Alt+F3 in order to switch to a command line window.

 STEP 2: Login from your Credentials